Important note: when examining the resource links below, please be mindful of dates wherever labelled to ensure the most recent guidance or update.

 RN Orders for COVID-19 Specimen Samples: Executive Order No. 202.10 “permits registered nurses to order the collection of throat or nasopharyngeal swab specimens from individuals suspected of being infected by COVID-19, for purposes of testing.”

-Home Care- and Hospice-Specific Guidance or Resources
+Home Care, Hospice and Managed Care Guidance or Resources

 - DOH Medicaid Changes to Private Duty Nursing (PDN) Policy (March 28, 2020)

 - DOH Protocols for Essential Personnel to Return to Work Following COVID-19 Exposure or Infection (UPDATED March 31, 2020)

 - DOH COVID-19 Guidance for Home Health Care Agencies and Hospice Providers (March 22, 2020)